310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 However, Tori seems to prefer not choosing such a violent method.

-It’s quite a naive, idealistic mindset, but — This project is centered around Tori, so his wishes will be prioritized above all.
+It’s quite a naïve, idealistic mindset, but — This project is centered around Tori, so his wishes will take precedence above all.
 {% endbubble %}

 {% bubble Eichi serious %}